smok-serwis/pojeb/README.md

   * _/etc/pojeb/wyjeb.d/pojeb_ - script that removes **pojeb**
 * _/bin/\*jeb_ - commands go here.
 If you don't like it, move'em.

+## Installation

+Checkout the repo/unzip the zip with pojeb.
+Call `./install.sh` as root.
+Done.

 ## Usage

 * _dojeb your-package.jeb_ - install a package